MileHacker Logo

 Pöstlingbergbahn

 This unique narrow-gauge adhesion and rack railway connects Linz city center (Hauptplatz or Urfahr) to the top of Pöstlingberg mountain.
-The journey itself is a prominent experience and is included in the Linz Card.
+The journey itself is a prominent experience and comes with the Linz Card.

 Accessibility Information

 Newer public transport vehicles (trams, buses) are often low-floor and wheelchair accessible.
-Major attractions, museums, and public buildings are increasingly equipped with ramps, elevators, and accessible restrooms.
+Major attractions, museums, and public buildings are increasingly equipped with ramps, elevators, and wheelchair-accessible toilets.
 Websites like Wheelchair Accessible Travel may offer specific resources for Linz.